-Olivia Bennett*, now four years old, has always been tall for her age.
-She excels with learning and vocabulary, and has a creative imagination.
-In most ways, she’s very similar to her classmates in JK, but it’s not uncommon for Olivia to be mistaken for a much older child.
-Her parents, James* and Clarissa* never suspected anything concerning her rapid development (since her birth), but a simple doctor’s visit changed that.
+Olivia Bennett*, four years old, has always been tall for her age.
+She has a curious mind, an advanced vocabulary and an extremely well-developed imagination.
+In most ways, she’s very similar to her classmates in junior kindergarten, but it’s not uncommon for Olivia to be mistaken for a much older child.
+Her parents, James* and Clarissa* never suspected anything concerning her rapid development (which has been evident since birth), but a routine doctor’s visit changed that.

 “When Olivia was three, we took her to the doctor because of a nagging cough and cold that wouldn’t go away,” says Clarissa.
 “Our pediatrician brought to our attention Olivia’s breast development (which we just assumed was baby fat) and ordered some blood work.”

 It turned out that Olivia’s hormone levels were in the normal range for a 12-year-old girl.
 A bone density test also showed that Olivia had the bone density of a six-year-old.
 After a referral to the endocrine unit at SickKids Hospital and a few more tests, Olivia was diagnosed with precocious puberty (PP).

 Precocious puberty is a medical condition (most common in girls) where puberty starts outside of the range of normal puberty and moves quickly.
 When most girls begin puberty between seven and 13 years of age, what could cause such an early start?

 For the majority of girls, causes for precocious puberty can include brain injuries, an infection (such as meningitis) or an imbalance in the thyroid gland that triggers the onset of puberty ahead of schedule.
 Symptoms often include breast development, a rapid growth spurt and/or mature body odour.